 On 15 February 1990 the Football Congress of Georgia decided to abandon the competitions of the Soviet Union and organise its own national championship.
 At the same time, Nodar Akhalkatsi, who as coach led FC Dinamo Tbilisi to glory in the 1981 European Cup Winners' Cup, was elected as the first president of an autonomous Georgian Football Federation (Sakartvelos Fekhburtis Federatsia – SFF).
 The USSR would finally collapse in December 1991.

-As well as witnessing the initial staging of the Georgian Premier League, or Umaglesi Liga, 1990 was also notable for Georgia's national team debut.
+As well as witnessing the initial staging of the Georgian Premier League, nowadays Erovnuli Liga (initially Umaglesi Liga), 1990 was also notable for Georgia's national team debut.
 On 27 May, they achieved a 2-2 friendly draw with Lithuania.
-Further momentum was gained when the SFF was admitted to football's worldwide governing body FIFA and subsequently became a full member of UEFA in 1992.
+Further momentum was gained when the GFF was admitted to football's worldwide governing body FIFA and subsequently became a full member of UEFA in 1992.

 The national team made their competitive bow in the qualifying tournament for EURO '96, kicking off at home to Moldova on 7 September 1994.
 Although that match was lost, the new country performed impressively by finishing third in a qualification group containing Germany, Bulgaria, Albania and Wales.
 It was against the Welsh that Georgia claimed their first competitive win – a 5-0 victory in Tbilisi – earned by goals from Temuri Ketsbaia (2), Georgi Kinkladze, Gocha Gogrichiani and Shota Arveladze.
 The side were then level on points with third-placed Poland in their maiden attempt at FIFA World Cup qualification, for France '98, before making that position their own –behind Italy and Romania – in the preliminaries for the 2002 World Cup.

-Under Nodar Akhalkatsi Jr, who was in charge of the SFF in the first decade of the 21st century, some big-name coaches were brought in to work with the national team including Klaus Toppmöller and Héctor Cúper.
+Under Nodar Akhalkatsi Jr, who was in charge of the GFF in the first decade of the 21st century, some big-name coaches were brought in to work with the national team including Klaus Toppmöller and Héctor Cúper.
 However it was former Georgia player Ketsbaia who has had the most success, launching his tenure with ten unbeaten matches and going on to amass an unequalled 40 games at the helm.
 Among these, a 0-0 draw with France and 1-0 triumph against Croatia when Levan Kobiashvili scored the only goal.
 Later, Kobiashvili became the first man to play 100 times for Georgia.
+The Georgian national team is now coached by Slovakian Vladimir Weiss, and a notable success was achieved in a 1-0 win against Spain in a friendly in June 2016.

 Date of birth: 10 July 1977